-The Cog Tool is possibly one of the most versatile shape tools in the shape toolset.
-It's geometrically accurate and has a wide range of customizable control points to allow you to create a wide range of useful shapes, from cogs to sunbursts!
+The Cog shape tool is possibly one of the most versatile shape tools in the shape toolset.
+It's geometrically accurate and has a wide range of customisable control points to allow you to create a wide range of useful shapes, from cogs to sunbursts!

 The following settings can be adjusted from the context toolbar: